 Guitar shredding doesn’t mean just playing fast.
 Many shredding masters also incorporate melodic playing.
 Shred masters like Yngwie Malmsteen tend to lean toward classical guitar-type passages and free-style time signatures.
 Some of the scales used in shredding include major, minor, blues, and major and minor pentatonic scales, in addition to the chromatic scale.

-The first example below is a concerto passage played with a sweep picking style played legato in an open time signature.
+The first example below is a concerto passage played with a sweep picking style with legato in an open time signature.
 The second example, an excerpt from “Of Sin and Shadows,” is a sweep picking technique with heavy use of hammer-ons and pull-offs.

 Patience is also a virtue.
 You may want to burn up the fretboard, but you’re going to have to start off slow, playing simple exercises like the legato exercise and picking exercise shown below.
 Notice the picking gaps in the economy picking exercise.
 Begin slow and see if you can build the passage up to speed.

 You can visit YouTube and find excellent videos that teach these shredding techniques.
-The good thing about the videos is that most of the instructors play them slowly and explain the techniques as they go, giving you the opportunity to absorb it.
-Watch these videos as many times as necessary to let it all sink in, then try to play along and see if you can leep up.
+The good thing about videos is that most of the instructors play them slowly and explain the techniques as they go, giving you the opportunity to absorb it.
+Watch these videos as many times as necessary to let it all sink in, then try to play along and see if you can keep up.
 With regular practice, you will be amazed how quickly your skills grow,